rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

     }
 ```

-And if you want to detect I/O instruction execution, then :
+And if you want to detect I/O instruction execution, then:

 ```
     case EXIT_REASON_IO_INSTRUCTION: